 If you want to visit Vancouver, there are several ways to get there.
 The most popular way (and the least expensive) is by ferry.
 The ferry carries cars and foot passengers from Swartz Bay north of Victoria to Tsawwassen, south of Vancouver.
 Please visit the BC Ferries website.

 There are several ways to get to the ferry terminal.
-You can drive you to the ferry terminal and walk on as a foot passenger, or; take the Pacific Coach Lines (PCL) bus.
-PCL buses leave from the station in downtown Victoria and stop at other locations along the way to the ferry.
-Your PCL bus fare covers the ferry cost.
+You can drive you to the ferry terminal and walk on as a foot passenger, or; take the BC Ferries Connector bus.
+The BC Ferries Connector buses leave from the station in downtown Victoria and stop at other locations along the way to the ferry.
+Your bus fare covers the ferry cost.
 You can also take public transit to the ferry terminal and board the ferry as a foot passenger.
-Please visit the Pacific Coach Lines website for schedule information.
+Please visit the BC Ferries Connector website for schedule information.

 To book flights you can contact the following airlines in Victoria: